 |6.
 Helps children let off steam||6.
 Could lead to social bullying & exclusion|

-Benefits of Play Based Learning
+Benefits of Unstructured Play for Children

 1. It Encourages Creativity